pyth-network/pyth-crosschain/target_chains/sui/README.md

       clock: &Clock
 ): Price
 ```
-This looks like a long sequence of calls to update a price, feed but programmable transactions make it easy.
+This looks like a long sequence of calls to update a price feed, but programmable transactions make it easy.
 (See demos below).

 ## 3. Examples